shinycolors/sc3-translations/.github/ISSUE_TEMPLATE/ProduceScene.md

 ---
-name: Dialog Scene
+name: Produce Idol Events
 about: For dialog scenes that need translation

 ---

 NOTES
-Thank you for trying to submit a dialog scene transcript.
+Thank you for trying to submit a Produce Idol Event transcript.
-Please remember to specify which scene you are reporting, this will help a lot for us to manage the scripts.
+Please remember to specify which Event you are reporting, this will help a lot for us to manage the scripts.

-See example of a translation report: https://github.com/shinycolors/sc3-translations/issues/16
+See example of a Event translation report: https://github.com/shinycolors/sc3-translations/issues/16

 Remove these texts above the line when submitting